 5.2 Handguns: Any and all types of pistols (including revolvers, automatics, derringers, etc.) and any and all types of air- or gas-operated guns (including paintball guns, airsoft guns and any object reasonably perceived to be a gun) are prohibited on campus and within University housing at all times.

 5.3 Discharging Weapons: The firing of any type of firearm, bow and arrow, slingshot, or any other weapon on campus is prohibited.

-5.4 Knives: Switchblade knives, bayonets, swords, hunting knives, knives with blades over five inches in length, and any object reasonably perceived to be a weapon are prohibited on campus and within University housing.
+5.4 Knives: Switchblade knives, bayonets, swords, hunting knives, knives with blades over five inches in length, and any object reasonably perceived to be a weapon (including prop weapons) are prohibited on campus and within University

 5.5 Storage of Weapons: Possession of a weapon used for instructional programs is not permitted within University housing.
 This regulation does not apply to law enforcement or University officials acting in performance of their duties.